-Other treatment options will be discussed with you before deciding to go ahead with the injection(s) and your consent is needed.
+Other treatment options will be discussed with you before deciding to go ahead with the injection and your consent is needed.
 The decision on whether or not to go ahead with the injection is a shared decision between you and your doctor.
-Your doctor will be able to provide you with up-to-date information about the likelihood of this being a successful treatment for you and how this treatment fits into the best pathway of care.
-If you are undecided about whether or not to have injection(s) then further advice and information to make this informed decision can be provided.
+Your doctor will be able to provide you with up-to-date information about the likelihood of this being a successful treatment for you.
+If you are undecided about whether or not to have an injection then further advice and information to make this informed decision can be provided.
 Please speak to your doctor for more information.